We talk about career identity shifts like they’re ladders.

 4. From “Contributor” to “Connector”

-The shift from doing work to orchestrating talent.
+The career identity shift from doing work to orchestrating talent.

 This shift is talked about endlessly — and resisted just as much,